Boy mascot company commander

 Will we drill forty hours?
 No!

-Trouble had been stirring in the dry, dusty, overcrowded Liverpool military training camps for some time.
-Complaints about harsh treatment including and difficulty in getting leave had gone unheeded by the authorities — despite Royal Commission findings about poor conditions inside the camp.
+Trouble had been stirring in the dry, dusty, overcrowded Liverpool military training camps.
+Complaints about harsh treatment, including difficulty getting leave had gone unheeded.
+The authorities, despite Royal Commission findings, failed to do anything about poor conditions inside the camp.

-An increased training regime from 36 to 40.5 hours a week3 was all it took for the pressurised keg of collective frustration to ferment and explode.
+An increased training regime (from 36 to 40.5 hours a week)3 was all it took.
+The pressurised keg of collective frustration fermented, and exploded.

-At the Commercial Hotel, opposite the Liverpool railway station, soldiers ransacked “every available bottle of liquor in the bars, broke open the cellar, and hauled 11 hogsheads of beer, rum, wine, whisky, etc’4 onto the street.
+The Commercial Hotel, opposite the station was ransacked first.
+Soldiers availed themselves of ‘every available bottle of liquor in the bars, broke open the cellar, and hauled 11 hogsheads of beer, rum, wine, whisky, etc’4 onto the street.
 They then tapped, and drank them dry.

-According to newspaper reports thousands of angry, rum-fueled AIF trainees in various states of intoxication commandeered trains to Sydney, noisily spilling out at Central Station5.
+According to newspaper reports thousands of angry, rum-fueled AIF trainees in various states of intoxication commandeered the trains to Sydney.

-They “made a really fine spectacle” by marching up through Haymarket to Elizabeth and George Streets in columns under the Union Jack, red flag and regiment colours as if on parade with.
+The volunteers noisily spilled out at Central Station.
+They ‘made a really fine spectacle’ marching through Haymarket, up Elizabeth and George Streets in columns, under the Union Jack, red flags and regimental colours, as if on parade.
 Chants and placards proclaimed Strike – We wont drill 40 ½ hours!
-They let “all and sundry know what they thought of the camp and its new regulations” to “the discordant sound of trumpets.”
+They let ‘all and sundry know what they thought of the camp and its new regulations’ to ‘the discordant sound of trumpets.’5

-By the time the column had reached the turnstiles at the Manly ferry wharf, Circular Quay, many in the column had peeled off to wet dry throats at hotels.
-The remaining marchers were turned back up Macquarie Street.
-Passing the Conservatorium, they had a “smoko” at the Domain Garden Gates.
+By the time the columns had reached Circular Quay, many in the column had peeled off to wet dry throats at hotels.
+The remaining marchers were turned back at the turnstiles at the Manly ferry wharf.
+They then headed up Macquarie St., passing the Conservatorium.
+Here they stopped for a smoko resting at the Domain Garden Gates.

-Once rested — it was going to be at least a 7 ½ hour day, after all — they invaded a nearby pub.
-They were soon ejected by the constabulary, once support had arrived from the police HQ across the road.
+Once rested — it was going to be at least an 8 hour day, after all — they invaded a nearby pub.
+But were soon ejected by the constabulary (once support had arrived from the police HQ across the road.)

-Others proceeded to the Evening News demanding the newspaper change their advertising poster from ‘Riot At Liverpool’ to ‘Strike at Liverpool’, and issue an apology6 (Their windows were smashed, so no apology was forthcoming?.)
+Other strikers proceeded to the Evening News demanding the newspaper change their advertising poster from ‘Riot At Liverpool’ to ‘Strike at Liverpool’, and issue an apology6 Their windows were smashed.